 Harvest and Storage

 Harvest lavender stems at any time by cutting them from the plant.
 However, avoid clipping more than every third stem to keep the plant looking full.
 Flowers will keep their perfume for months when you harvest just before they are entirely open.
-To dry flowers, gather a bunch of stems and hang them upside-down in a dark, well-ventilated place to preserve color and keep the stems from molding.
+To dry flowers, gather a bunch of stems and hang them upside-down in a dark, well-ventilated place to preserve colour and keep the stems from molding.

 Fresh flowers may be used in sauces, marinades, and desserts.
 Handle fragile dried blossoms with care and use them in teas, salts, potpourri, sachets, and crafts.